 Garland is a member of the Lottery Hall of Fame and received the Lottery Statesperson award.
 She also received the inaugural Arch Gleason Industry Award for Responsible Gambling Leadership and the National Council on Responsible Gaming Annual Advocacy Award, the only lottery employee to receive this award.
 For more than 34 years, Garland served in state and local government executive posts handling governmental affairs and communications.
 She received a bachelor’s degree from the College of William and Mary with a major in urban studies and a master’s degree in city and regional planning from the University of North Carolina at Chapel Hill.
 Garland has been a member of the Raleigh Kiwanis Club for 26 years, was the first female president and is a past president.
 She serves on the Wake County SPCA Advisory Board.
 She has also served on the board of directors of the Public School Forum, the N.C.
 Environmental Management Commission, the N.C.
 Center for Public Policy Research, and the N.C.
 Professional Lobbyists Association.

-Serving as a current member of the State Employees’ Credit Union Audit Committee and former branch Advisory Board member, Jennifer Haygood joined the SECU Foundation Board of Directors in 2018.
-She is the Executive Vice President and Chief of Staff of the North Carolina Community College System, working with the System President and overseeing the internal operations of the System Office.
-Other positions Ms. Haygood has held at the Community College System include Acting President and Chief Financial Officer / Vice President of Business and Finance.
+As a former member of the State Employees’ Credit Union Audit Committee and branch Advisory Board, Jennifer Haygood joined the SECU Foundation Board of Directors in 2018 and was appointed to the SECU Board of Directors in 2019.
+She is the Chief of Staff of the North Carolina Community College System, working with the System President and overseeing the internal operations of the System Office.
+Other positions Ms. Haygood has held at the Community College System include Acting President, Executive Vice President, Chief Financial Officer and Vice President of Business and Finance.

-With an early focus on education, she began her career as a Teach for America corps member, teaching elementary school in Louisiana, before transitioning to the N.C Department of Juvenile Justice and Delinquency Prevention as a Governor’s Public Management Fellow in the Education Section.
+With an early focus on education, she began her career as an elementary classroom teacher in Louisiana before transitioning to the NC Department of Juvenile Justice and Delinquency Prevention as a Governor’s Public Management Fellow in the Education Section.
 Ms. Haygood subsequently worked in the Fiscal Research Division of the North Carolina General Assembly, serving as an Education Team Leader and Senior Fiscal Analyst prior to her service with the Community College System.

 Ms. Haygood received her Bachelor of Arts degree from Rice University where she was a Hanszen Fellow and James Baker Distinguished Scholar.
 She completed her Master of Public Policy from Duke University as a Sanford Scholar.